 However, effective treatment at a rehab center can repair the damage inflicted by chronic meth abuse, prevent future harm, and put the addicted individual on the path to long-term recovery and a healthier drug-free future.

-Types of Treatment Offered at Mirror Lake Recovery Center
+Types of Meth Abuse Treatment Offered at Mirror Lake Recovery Center in Tennessee

 Mirror Lake has been providing transformative treatment that has changed the lives of men and women who had been battling addiction.
 Located in Burns, Tennessee and situated on 75 peaceful acres of land, Mirror Lake is one of the oldest rehab centers in the state, and has become known as a provider of high quality meth addiction treatment.